-5 Overnight Hairstyle Hacks to Save Time in the MorningMarch 23, 2020
+5 Overnight Hairstyle Hacks That Will Leave You With Perfect Hair in the MorningJune 26, 2020

-Taming a bad case of bedhead in the morning can be both tricky and time consuming (especially when you're already running late).
-To stop knots and tangles in their tracks, we’ve tried our fair share of sleep-time hairstyles, from the silk pillowcase to the blow-dry preserving bun.
-And spoiler alert, styling your hair a certain way before you hit the sheets can actually make a world of difference come morning.
-To find out how you should style your hair type before you catch some zzz’s read on, because we're rounding up our favorite overnight hairstyle hacks.
+Taming a bad case of bedhead in the morning can be both tricky and time consuming (especially when you're already running late to your next Zoom call).
+To stop knots and tangles in their tracks, we’ve tried our fair share of sleep-time hairstyle hacks, from the silk pillowcase to the blow-dry preserving bun.
+And although those tips and tricks are somewhat effective, styling your hair a certain way before you hit the sheets can make even more of a world of difference come morning.
+To find out how you should style your hair type before bed, read on, because we're rounding up our favorite overnight hairstyles.

 Overnight Hairstyle #1: Sock Curls for Medium-Length Hair

 Overnight sock curls are officially a thing, and we promise you it’s worth testing.
-Hair and beauty vlogger Lysss Ryan created the easy-to-follow look in just a few steps.
-To start, split your hair into two sections and out of those sections, split each in half.
+Hair and beauty vlogger Lysss Ryan creates the easy-to-follow look in just a few steps.
+To start, split your hair into two sections, and out of those sections, split each in half.
 In total, you should have four sections.
 Then, take a sock and one section of hair, wrap your hair around the sock and roll it upwards, toward the top of your head.
 Keep the hair secure by tying the ends of the sock together in a knot.
 Repeat this process with the following three sections.
-In the morning, gently roll the socks out of your hair and voila, gorgeous curls.
-(Pro tip: Add dry shampoo to your roots to add some volume and rub a small amount of styling cream through the curls.)
+In the morning, gently roll the socks out of your hair to reveal gorgeous curls.
+Pro Tip: Add dry shampoo (we love the Garnier Fructis Invisible Dry Shampoo) to your roots to add some volume and rub a small amount of styling cream through the curls.

 Overnight Hairstyle #3: Headband Waves for Medium Hair

-Using a normal fabric headband you can create soft, pretty waves overnight with this hair hack from Luxy Hair.
+Using a normal fabric headband, you can create soft, pretty waves overnight with this hair hack from Luxy Hair.
 Start by placing two headbands over the crown of your head.
 If a bump occurs, pull your hair down to ensure that it’s flat.
 Next, spray the area below the headband with a bottle of water to make your hair damp.
 Now, just twist your hair and weave it through the headband.
 Spray everything with hairspray and enjoy your night’s sleep.
 In the morning, slowly unwrap the two sections, with the headband on.
-Once you remove the headband and add some texturizing cream, you’re good to go.
+Once you remove the headband and add some texturizing cream, like the L'Oréal Paris Studio Line Out of Bed Texturizer Cream, and you’re good to go.